montipallarols/stress-client/README.md

 ## Stress app

-A group project app built with React Native that aims to help the students at Codaisseur manage their stress levels and help each other during the bootcamp
+A group project full stack app built with React Native that aims to help the students at Codaisseur manage their stress levels and help each other during the bootcamp

 ### App demo